void-linux/void-packages/README.md

     $ echo 'XBPS_CFLAGS="your flags here"' >> etc/conf
     $ echo 'XBPS_LDFLAGS="your flags here"' >> etc/conf

+Native and cross compiler/linker flags are set per architecture in `common/build-profiles` and `common/cross-profiles` respectively.
+Ideally those settings are good enough by default, and there's no need to set your own unless you know what you are doing.

 ### Virtual packages

 The `etc/defaults.virtual` file contains the default replacements for virtual packages,